Physical Education

 ASSESSMENT

-70% of the course is assessed theoretically in exams.
+70% of the course is assessed theoretically in two exams.

-30% of the course is practically assessed examining the student’s ability to perform in one practical activity, and through an oral or written response whereby a student performs an analysis and evaluation of their own weaknesses, including an action plan, to offer improvement linked to the theoretical sections studied.
+30% of the course is practically assessed examining the student’s ability to perform in one practical activity, and through a written response.
+This component requires students to analyse and evaluate weaknesses in their sporting performance, including an action plan to enhance future performance success.

 EXTRACURRICULAR OPPORTUNITIES